dingwilson/SwiftVideoBackground/README.md

 ```ruby
 	pod 'SwiftVideoBackground', '~> 0.06'
 ```

-Note: your iOS deployment target must be 10.0 or higher

 #### Carthage
 You can use [Carthage](https://github.com/Carthage/Carthage) to install `SwiftVideoBackground` by adding it to your `Cartfile`: